Elv13/tyrannical/README.md

 Tyrannical—A simple tag managment engine for Awesome
 -----------------------------------------------------

+### News

+Tyrannical 1.0.0 have been released.
+This is the first and last version for Awesome 3.5.
+Tyrannical is still in active developement and a brand new implementation will be released shortly after Awesome 3.6 is released.

+Tyrannical goal is and has always been to avoid re-inventing the wheel and use existing Awesome APIs to manage tags.
+This will now get much easier with Awesome 3.6 and a new "request" API designed with Tyrannical like workflows in mind.
+This will avoid turning the code into a unreadable ball of spagatti as the current implementation became.

 ### Description
 Shifty was great and served us well since the early days of the Awesome 3.\* series, but just as many aged kid TV stars, it has not grown that well.
 Many of